 The certified staff at Blythe ranges in age from the early twenties to the early sixties.
 The largest group falls within the ages of 31- 40 years.
-The staff is predominately female with only four male teachers.
-The majority of the staff is White, but includes two African American members, fourteen Hispanic members and one Asian staff member.
-Twenty-one Blythe teachers are native speakers of either French or Spanish.
-Twenty-two staff members represent eleven countries outside of the USA.
+The staff is predominately female with only three male teachers.
+We have a very diverse staff that includes Caucasian, African American, Hispanic, and Asian employees.
+Twenty-two Blythe staff members are native speakers of either French or Spanish.
+Twenty-five staff members represent thirteen countries outside of the USA.

-The teaching experience of the certified staff ranges from one year to 25+ years with the majority of the experience in the 4-6 year range.
-The years of experience spent specifically at Blythe Academy range from one year to sixteen plus years.
+The teaching experience of the certified staff ranges from one year to 25+ years with the majority of the experience in the 4-8 year range.
+The years of experience spent specifically at Blythe Academy range from one year to twenty plus years.

 The certified staff at Blythe is not only extremely educated, but they have diverse interests, as is evidenced by their degrees.
 All of the certified staff have at least a Bachelor's Degree, with many working on, or having earned a Master's Degree or more.
-Of the 68 certified staff members, 32 have earned their Master's Degree, 9 have a Master's plus 30, 6 are National Board Certified, and 2 have Doctorates.
+Of the 73 certified staff members, 41 have earned their Master's Degree, 4 have their Education Specialist degree, 6 are National Board Certified, and 2 have Doctorates.

 The staff's varied certifications are diverse, as well.
 All of the regular classroom teachers are certified in Early Childhood or Elementary Education, with many certified in both.
 Our administrators are certified as classroom teachers.
-Other certifications held by staff members are: Special Education, Gifted and Talented, Speech, Elementary Guidance, Library Science, Science, Reading, Art, Music, Physical Education, French, Spanish, Elementary Principal, Superintendent, Secondary Social Sciences, Instrumental and Vocal, English as a Second Language, Consumer Service Education, English, History, Religion, Psychology, and Science.
+Other certifications held by staff members are: Special Education, Gifted and Talented, Speech, Elementary Guidance, Library Science, Reading, Art, Music, Physical Education, French, Spanish, Elementary Principal, Superintendency, Secondary Social Sciences, Instrumental and Vocal, English as a Second Language, Consumer Service Education, English, History, Religion, Psychology, and Science.